Departmental Assistance | Federal and State Aid

 The M Center at Mills College awards Federal Direct Unsubsidized Stafford Loans to graduate students who qualify based on the results of their Free Application for Federal Student Aid (FAFSA).
 Departmental assistance is determined by each individual department in conjunction with the M Center.
 Recipients may accept or reject any portion of the offer.

-In 2012–13, over 85 percent of Mills graduate students received some portion of their aid directly from the College.
-Eighty-nine percent of our graduate students received more than $16.1 million in aid in 2012–13.
+In 2014–15, 88 percent of Mills graduate students received some portion of their aid directly from the College.
+Ninety-one percent of our graduate students received more than $16.4 million in aid in 2014–15.
 An installment payment plan also is available to assist students in meeting educational expenses.

 Need-based financial aid is renewed on the basis of financial need and satisfactory academic progress.
-In rare cases, merit is also considered.
 A financial aid application must be filed each year in which renewal is requested.
 Merit-based financial aid is renewed on the basis of merit only.

 Eligibility for need-based financial aid depends on a student's financial need, which is defined as the difference between estimated expenses and estimated resources.
 Financial need for each applicant is determined after a careful review of the information submitted as part of the financial aid application.

 In establishing eligibility, expenses related to attendance are considered: tuition, fees, room, and board payable to the College, plus allowances for books, supplies, personal expenses, transportation, and/or loan fees.
 Living expenses are considered in determining financial need for commuters, but the Mills award will not cover the often higher costs of living off campus.